pocomane/brewed-in-the-apocalypse/bita.md

 all).

-If you have a critic success or fail system you have to add some Scenarist move like "On critical succes, give award" and "On critical fail, make the hard move worse".
+If you have a critic success or fail system you have to add some Scenarist move like "On critical succes, give award" and "On critical fail, make the __Make the worst happen__ still worse".
 There are no ready recipe here.

 # Master less or Master full